Highly desirable professions, like positions as advertising executives, authors and broadcasters, top this year's rankings of the most overrated jobs.

 Despite how they may look from the outside, many jobs aren't all they're cracked up to be.
-That includes highly sought-after professions like positions as advertising executives, authors and broadcasters, which top this year's rankings from CareerCast of the most overrated jobs.
+That includes highly sought-after professions like positions as advertising executives, authors and broadcasters, which top the year 2016's rankings from CareerCast of the most overrated jobs.

-While they might seem glamorous, the jobs named most overrated this year were chosen because they are often stressful, involve long hours and have high turnover rates.
+While they might seem glamorous, the jobs named most overrated in 2016 were chosen because they are often stressful, involve long hours and have high turnover rates.

 "Some [of the overrated jobs] have a high number of college students either graduating from or enrolled in degree programs, hence the favorable 'rating' that [our] Jobs Rated scores suggest might be overvalued," Kensing told Business News Daily.

-For the second year in a row, advertising executive tops this year's list of the most overrated jobs.
+For the second year in a row, advertising executive tops 2016's list of the most overrated jobs.
 Kensing said the idea of working in advertising and schmoozing clients over bourbon and steaks seems exciting, but that image is a far cry from reality.
-[See Related Story: The Hottest Jobs of 2016]

-"It's important a job seeker know the challenges that go into such a field, like the stress levels and lack of downtime," he said.
+"It's important a job seeker knows the challenges that go into such a field, like the stress levels and lack of downtime," he said.

 Broadcaster also ranked in the top five for the second consecutive year.